Stereotypes of Men at Work and Sexual Harassment

 Why Men Don’t Report Harassment

 Men may fear mockery by coworkers.
-There may be a stigma that men can’t truly be sexually harassed by a woman.
+There may be a stigma that a woman can’t sexually harass men.
 Or that being harassed by another man implicates their sexuality.
 Men and women alike may fear being embarrassed if details of harassment were to be leaked.

 Statistics don’t reveal whether the alleged harassers of men are male, but they typically are.
 It’s rare for a man to file charges against a female coworker or supervisor.